ltoniazzi/Item-Response-NBA/README.md

 # Item-Response-NBA

 This notebook contains an analysis of latent skills of NBA players when involved in a play where a foul was or might have been called.
 The analysis is performed with a Bayesian Item Response Rasch model with hierarchical structure.
 The software used is [PyMC3](https://docs.pymc.io/).
 This notebook is based on Austin Rochford blog post [NBA Foul Calls and Bayesian Item Response Theory](https://www.austinrochford.com/posts/2017-04-04-nba-irt.html).
+This notebook is also available within the official PyMC3 examples [here](https://github.com/pymc-devs/pymc-examples/blob/main/examples/case_studies/item_response_nba.ipynb).

 ## How to easily use this notebook

-The easiest way is to simply click on this binder link [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ltoniazzi/Item-Response-NBA/3c6b15843a858ae65bdcc394191c19727fce38b8)
+The easiest way is to simply click on this binder link

+[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ltoniazzi/Item-Response-NBA/3c6b15843a858ae65bdcc394191c19727fce38b8)

 Alternatively, you can set up the repo locally using Anaconda following the simple four steps.